tcoplan526/bowling/bowling/content/post/honor_scores/Eric-Perfect-Game.md

 weight: 9
 ---

-Congratulations Eric Daley on a perfect 300 game!
+Congratulations to Eric Daley on a perfect 300 game!